 As usual, Africa has led the Bahá’í world in growth and numbers.
-In the one year since Riḍván, 1959 the number of Local Assemblies in Central and East Africa has grown from 240 to 400.
+In the one year since Riḍván 1959 the number of Local Assemblies in Central and East Africa has grown from 240 to 400.
 In number of centres, the United States still leads with 1,560, but Africa with 1,140, has now moved up to second place.
 The area of Central and East Africa, the scene of so many historic events in the Faith, has recently witnessed great success in the Eastern Belgian Congo, where hitherto little progress had been made.
 The energetic teaching activity of some of the believers from Usumbura, in neighbouring Ruanda-Urundi, has in a few months set on fire over 500 new believers, and thirteen new Local Assemblies have been elected.
 This is one of the most spectacular teaching developments in the history of the Faith in Africa, or indeed anywhere, and is the first real growth in any of the French-speaking territories in that part of Africa.
 To quote the Central and East African National Spiritual Assembly: “The Faith in this Region is like a giant river overflowing its banks, flooding out across the countryside, carrying the Word of God wherever the recep- tivity of the people takes it.”

 The Region of North West Africa, which at the formation of its National Assembly in 1956 had 920 believers, now has approximately 3,000, of which 1,800 are in the British Cameroons.
 The number of Local Assemblies has grown from 38 to 113.
 There are 18 properties owned by the Faith in this Region, including the National Ḥaẓíratu’l-Quds in Tunis and five other Ḥaẓíratu’l-Quds, the Temple land in Tunis, two burial grounds, two endowments, and six Bahá’í centres in the British Cameroons.
 Dahomey, a part of the French Union, has its first believers.
 Truly Africa, the Dark Continent, is now, as foretold by the beloved Guardian, a beacon of light in the Bahá’í world!